norbert-acedanski/calendar/README.md

 # calendar

 # About The Project
-Script creates an Excel file with your highlighted holidays, national holidays, special occasions holidays, blood/plasma donation, etc.
+Script creates an Excel file with your highlighted holidays, national holidays, special occasions holidays, blood/plasma donation, etc. + work-related days (delegations, trainings, etc.).

 # Built with
 ### Python 3.12.2